ga-wdi-lessons/angular-resources/readme.md

 >
 > **GrumbleIndexControllerFunction:** A function that contains this controller's behavior.
 This is a stylistic decision - we could have passed in an anonymous function to `.controller` if we wanted to.

-You'll notice that, at the moment, we have hard-coded models into the Grumbles controller.
+You'll notice that, at the moment, we have hardcoded models into the Grumbles controller.
 Today we'll be learning about `ngResource`, a module that allows us to make calls to that Rails API we'll set up now.

 ## Set Up Grumblr API (5 minutes / 0:25)